GRizzi91/bouquet/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

 Step 2.
-Add the JitPack repository to your build file
+Add the MavenCentral repository to your build file
 Add it in your root build.gradle at the end of repositories:

 	allprojects {